husarion/panther_ros/husarion_ugv_hardware_interfaces/CODE_STRUCTURE.md

 * `MotorState` - converts position, velocity and torque feedback
 * `FaultFlag`, `ScriptFlag`, `RuntimeError` - converts flag error data into messages
-* `DriverState` - temperature, voltage, and current
+* `RoboteqDriverState` - temperature, voltage, and current

-Feedback converters are combined in the `RoboteqData` class to provide the full state of one controller.
+Feedback converters are combined in the `DriverData` class to provide the full state of one controller.
 It consists of

 * 2 `MotorState` (left and right)
 * `FaultFlag`, `ScriptFlag`
 * 2 `RuntimeError` (for left and right motors)
-* `DriverState`
+* `RoboteqDriverState`

 ## RoboteqErrorFilter